 Garden of Evil (1954)

-Today this is one of Henry Hathaway's least known westerns, but it was a prestigious affair back then.
-It was one of Fox's first cinemascope productions and also one of their first movies with stereophonic sound; for the occasion a stellar cast was hired and Bernard Herrmann (best known for his collaborations with Hitchcock) was asked to write a score.
+Today this is one of Henry Hathaway's least known westerns, but when released theatrically, it was a prestigious affair: this was one of Fox's first cinemascope productions and also one of their first movies with stereophonic sound; for the occasion a stellar cast was hired and Bernard Herrmann (best known for his collaborations with Hitchcock) was asked to write a score.

 Gary Cooper, Richard Widmark and Cameron Mitchell are three fortune-hunters stranded in a Mexican port while the ship that is supposed to bring them to the Californian Gold Rush is being repaired.
 While spending some time in the saloon (watching Rita Moreno performing a song and a dance), they're asked by a American woman (Hayward) to follow her into the mountains, where her husband has been trapped in a goldmine after a landslide.
 They quickly get to the mine, but it is situated on sacred Indian ground, and on the way back, they're ambushed by the Indians ...

 Garden of Evil is beautifully looking, but also dead-slow, almost coming to a halt while the camera patiently, all too patiently scrutinizes those beautiful Mexican vistas (*1).
 Luckily the characters are well-drawn and both Cooper and Widmark are close to their very best as, respectively, the strong-willed, honorable adventurer and the slightly shady card sharp, the first one who senses there's something wrong with the woman who hired them.
-Some have sensed a homoerotic element in Widmark's performance (I must say it crossed my mind as well).
 Cooper and Widmark have a laconic, but meaningful conversion when watching Hayward offering lumps of sugar to her horse:

 Widmark: "Look, you see that?
 Before this is over, you'll be just like that horse, eatin' right out of her hand."